Flex Classes

 Advance your training

 Want to go beyond the basics?
 We’ve got you covered.
 Your Flex Pass can be used for Elective and Advanced Manners classes, too!
-Here are just a few of our advanced dog training classes.
-(Check out the Class Roster for more details.)
+Check out the Class Roster for details on those classes.

 Flex Class Policies & FAQs